-According to recent reports, a second round of BRAC is expected to come within the next decade.
-The EDA believes that Fort Belvoir is well positioned to receive new employees in this next round of BRAC and estimates that this new influx will likely jumpstart demand for several million square feet of additional office space in southeast Fairfax County.
+According to recent reports, the second round of BRAC is expected to come within the next decade.
+The EDA believes that Fort Belvoir is well-positioned to receive new employees in this next round of BRAC and estimates that this new influx will likely jumpstart demand for several million square feet of additional office space in southeast Fairfax County.